 Mark Meadows loses effort to avoid arrest in Trump’s Georgia election interference case

-Former White House Chief of Staff Mark Meadows Wednesday lost his bid to avoid being arrested and booked as a co-defendant in former President Donald Trump’s sprawling election interference case.
+Former White House chief of staff Mark Meadows on Wednesday lost his bid to avoid being arrested and booked as a co-defendant in former President Donald Trump’s sprawling election interference case.

-A federal judge tersely rejected Meadows’ emergency appeal to block Fulton County Fani Willis from forcing him to turn himself in to face the music in the Georgia racketeering case.
+A federal judge tersely rejected Meadows’ emergency appeal to block Fulton County, Georgia, District Attorney Fani Willis from forcing him to turn himself in to face the music in the Georgia racketeering case.

 U.S. District Court Judge Steve Jones also tossed a similar appeal filed by former Justice Department official Jeffrey Clark, another defendant in the case.